 She has always held a tender spot in my heart.
 Most of the time I am able to release her to the Lord’s care, but sometimes she weighs on my heart and I have to pray.

-I search the Internet looking for any clues.
 Yesterday was a searching day.
+I searched the Internet looking for any clues.
 There was no judgement in my heart toward her, just a deep longing to see her found and brought home.
 She would be welcomed “with open arms and hearts.”

 It is like the Prodigal Son who went his own way and lived a life of unwise choices.
 The father allowed the son to go, but always kept a hopeful, watching eye.
 He longed for the day he would catch a glimpse of his son returning home.